Company

 Goals

-Changes made to the desktop experience helped increase the Microsoft app store ratings from 2.8 to 4.4 stars.
+Microsoft app store ratings increased from 2.8 to 4.4 stars.

 Improvement in all ux metrics: confidence, ease of use, and visual appeal and NASA TLX workload.